wifi

 is an empty string (''

-) and in options you have selectedOPEN
+) and in the options you have selectedOPEN

 as encryption type. - For WebOS, you can pass